drydenwilliams/full-time-to-self-employed/understanding-taxes/README.md

 **NOTE:** Pay VAT every quarter

-### Income tax

-> tax levied directly on personal income

-Income Tax is tax that's payable on an individual's income, which includes their taxable profit.
-Every individual can receive a certain amount of income tax-free each year; this is the Personal Allowance.
-You pay Income Tax on any income you receive in a tax year over and above your Personal Allowance.

-The Self Assessment tax return adds up all your taxable income and all the tax you’ve paid so far.
-The figure it generates is the amount of Income Tax you have to pay by 31st January.
-You may also have to make a payment on account on 31st July.

 ### [What is Self Assesment?](https://www.freeagent.com/glossary/self-assessment/)

 > Self Assessment is short for the 'Self Assessment tax return', a form that many business owners need to send to HMRC each year to report how much they have earned and from what sources.